catlee/aosa-volume2/raw/sqlalchemy/sqlalchemy.rst

 SQLAlchemy initiates all object loading behavior via an object called ``Query``.
-The basic state ``Query`` starts with includes the *entities*, which is the list of mapped classes and/or individual SQL expressions to be queried, and a ``Session``, which represents connectivity to one or more databases, as well as a cache of data that's been accumulated with respect to transactions on those connections.
+The basic state ``Query`` starts with includes the *entities*, which is the list of mapped classes and/or individual SQL expressions to be queried.
+It also has a reference to the ``Session``, which represents connectivity to one or more databases, as well as a cache of data that's been accumulated with respect to transactions on those connections.
 Below is a rudimentary usage example::